YourRoots Logo

 Children(s): James Ryan, Mary Jolly, Alfred Ryan, Josephine Ryan, Harold Ryan, Bernard Ryan

-It was in 1875 that James Matthew Ryan Sr was born in Clinton County, New York, a child of Roger Rody Ryan and Mary Rhoda Stapleton.
-James Matthew Ryan Sr went on to marry Martha Eveline Strugis and had children such as James Mathew Ryan, Mary Elizabeth Dorthea Jolly, Alfred Rody Ryan, Josephine Batilda Ryan, Harold Gentry Ryan and Bernard Nivard Ryan.
-James Matthew Ryan Sr was deceased by 1954 in Ely, White Pine, Nevada.
+James Matthew Ryan Sr was born in 1875 in Clinton County, New York, the child of Roger Rody Ryan and Mary Rhoda Stapleton.
+In 1880, James Matthew Ryan Sr resided in Clinton, Clinton, New York.
+In 1920, James Matthew Ryan Sr resided in Provo Ward 8, Utah, Utah.
+James Matthew Ryan Sr married Martha Eveline Strugis, and had children including James Mathew Ryan, Mary Elizabeth Dorthea Jolly, Alfred Rody Ryan, Josephine Batilda Ryan, Harold Gentry Ryan, Bernard Nivard Ryan.
+James Matthew Ryan Sr passed away in 1954 in Ely, White Pine, Nevada.

 Find more search results for James Ryan